 "Basically, I would write up something and then go down into the rehearsal room in the farmhouse and pull teeth to get everybody together for rehearsal -- that's band life in those days," Iggy remembers of The Stooges days.
 "We'd rehearse it up then go out on the weekend and play the new song in our sets until we had a whole repertoire," Iggy adds.
 "The big number that Ron [Asheton] really aced, which I think is my favorite number... was 'T.V.
 Eye.'
 That's the best one because he could actually play a guitar, I couldn't."

-Listen to the full first episode featuring Iggy Pop-- now playing on Audacy -- and follow along for part 2, and even more conversations with hosts Rick Rubin, Malcolm Gladwell, Bruce Headlam, and Justin Richmond as they speak with the musicians you love to discuss their lives, inspiration, and craft.
+Listen to the full episodes featuring Iggy Pop-- now playing on Audacy -- and follow along for even more conversations with hosts Rick Rubin, Malcolm Gladwell, Bruce Headlam, and Justin Richmond as they speak with the musicians you love to discuss their lives, inspiration, and craft.

 Listen to Iggy Pop's Loser Radio on the free Audacy app